israelpina004/project02/README.md

 -Users are prompted to set up or join a game when starting the program.<br>
 -The one joining the game must type the host's IP address when asked to.<br>
 -The host may NOT ctrl-C out of the game at any moment.
 Doing so will prevent future successful program runs.<br>
 -Users are asked to place their ships prior to the game starting.
-The program asks for coordinates and if the user would like to orient their ship left, right, up, or down from that coordinate.
+The program asks for coordinates and if the user would like to orient their ship left, right, up, or down from those coordinates.
+Coordinates are formatted as (Letter)(Number) in this game, with the lowest letter being A and the highest being J. The lowest number is 1 and the highest is 9.
 More information on ship placement is available after pressing "2" on the startup menu.<br>
 -Players attack by inputting coordinates when prompted to.
 The game ends if one of the player's ships have all sunken.